Robotic suits and spinal zaps help paralyzed veterans take steps

 Summary

-This small pilot study tested two ways to stimulate the spinal cord (surface or implanted) combined with a robotic exoskeleton to help people with spinal cord injury walk.
-Four men with complete motor paralysis below the chest took part.
-The goal was to see if these approaches improve walking speed and muscle activity, and to gather data for larger future trials.
+This small pilot study tested two ways to stimulate the spinal cord—one with a surgically implanted device and one with surface electrodes—combined with a robotic exoskeleton to help people with spinal cord injury walk.
+Four men with complete paralysis below the chest took part.
+The goal was to see if these methods could improve walking speed and muscle activity, and possibly reduce other health problems linked to inactivity.

 Disclaimer Read more